Moths of North Carolina

 State Protection: Has no legal protection, although permits are required to collect it on state parks and other public lands.

-Comments: Classified as widespread in eastern North America, it is almost certainly more common in the state than records indicate.
-Dearth of records likely more an artifact of inconspicuous nature of pictipes, combined with so few observers deploying the specialized methods required to sample for it, rather than genuine scarcity.
-However, until more records are acquired, its true status will remain in question.
+Comments: Although this species is widespread in eastern North America, it is almost certainly more common in the state than records indicate.
+The dearth of records is likely more of an artifact due to the inconspicuous nature of S. pictipes, combined with so few observers deploying the specialized methods required to sample for it.